Tobi-MX/Todo-list/README.md

-# Todo-list
+# Todo-list App

-Simple todo list with JAVASCRIPT
+This is a Simple todo list app with HTML, CSS and JAVASCRIPT